phoenixframework/phoenix/docs/controllers.md

 ```
 After reloading [http://localhost:4000/](http://localhost:4000/), we should see a very different page, one with no title, logo image, or css styling at all.

 Very Important!
-For function calls in a pipeline, it is critical to use parenthesis around the arguments because the pipe operator binds very tightly.
+For function calls in a pipeline, it is critical to use parentheses around the arguments because the pipe operator binds very tightly.
 This leads to parsing problems and very strange results.

 If you ever get a stack trace that looks like this,